Hooke's Law: Understanding Spring Force and Elastic Behavior

 Where:

-The negative sign indicates that the force always points toward the equilibrium position (a restoring force).
+The negative sign indicates that the spring force always points back toward the spring’s natural length (a restoring force).

 Alternative Forms